 Who We Are

-In 2007, while volunteer teaching in a local elementary school, Lisa Flynn was inspired and challenged by the classroom teachers she encountered to create a yoga and mindfulness-based program focused on the whole child that would also be appropriate for the classroom setting.
+In 2007, while volunteering to teach yoga in a local elementary school, Lisa Flynn was inspired and challenged by the classroom teachers she encountered to create a yoga and mindfulness-based program focused on the whole child that would also be appropriate for the classroom setting.
 After three and a half years of research, development and test piloting, Yoga 4 Classrooms was born.
 Yoga 4 Classrooms is growing rapidly and qualified, certified ChildLight Yoga Instructors have returned for additional training so that they can bring Y4C back to the schools in their regions around this country and others.
 As the model continues to evolve, school team IMPLEMENT leadership training has been developed to help ensure customized and sustainable implementation.

 Lisa Flynn, E-RYT 200, RYT 500, RCYT, is the founder and director of ChildLight Yoga® and Yoga 4 Classrooms®, organizations providing evidence-informed yoga and mindfulness education to children, as well as training for professionals who support their well-being.
 She is the owner of ChildLight Yoga Studio & Training Center in Dover, NH, named “2015 Small Business of the Year” by the region’s Chamber of Commerce.
 Lisa is the author of the Yoga 4 Classrooms Card Deck (2011); and Yoga for Children: 200+ Yoga Poses, Breathing Exercises, and Meditation for Healthier, Happier, More Resilient Children (Adams Media, 2013), co-creator of “I Grow With Yoga”, a popular CD of yoga songs for children, and founder of the Teen Yoga Network, a service project focused on making yoga more accessible to teens.
 She is a leading expert on yoga for children, and serves as a leader and collaborator in the school yoga movement and greater kids’ yoga community worldwide.
 She has written a variety of articles on the topic of yoga and mindfulness for children and yoga in schools for publications such as Yoga Living and Green Teacher, as well as for online outlets such as Elephant Journal.
-She has been featured on TV news programs including Fox News, as well as in Parents Magazine, Yoga Journal, Kiwi Magazine, Yoga Therapy Today, Chicago Tribune, and Yoga Teacher Magazine.
-Recognized for her engaging presentations, Lisa speaks regularly at school counseling, education, yoga and mindfulness conferences around the country.
+She has been featured on TV news programs including Fox News and Chronicle NH, as well as in Parents Magazine, Yoga Journal, Kiwi Magazine, Yoga Therapy Today, Chicago Tribune, and Yoga Teacher Magazine.
+Recognized for her engaging presentations, Lisa speaks regularly at school counseling, education, youth-focused yoga and mindfulness conferences around the country.
 Her accessible, sustainable programs are successfully implemented in schools and communities worldwide.

 With a degree in Communication, Lisa spent over 10 years working as a Senior Advertising Executive and subsequently as a Marketing Director in Atlanta and Chicago.
 After moving back East to start a family, she spent five years as a Business Manager for a commercial property developer in Portsmouth, NH.
 She is extremely grateful to have been able to combine the knowledge gained from her professional background with her passion for yoga and children.

 Most importantly, Lisa is a Mom.
 Admittedly, work, her children's activities and running a household can prove stressful at times.
 She uses yoga, meditation, gratitude and positive thinking to maintain balance in her life.
-Her intention is to inspire her young students to do the same, providing them with tools they can use for a lifetime of health and wellness..
+Her intention is to inspire her young students to do the same, providing them with tools they can use for a lifetime of health and wellness.

 Learn more about Lisa on the Advisory Board page.